ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **1. How many users are there?**

-I used DISTINCT to obtain unique user_id and COUNT the numbers.
+I used DISTINCT to obtain unique user_id and COUNT the number.

 ````sql
 SELECT COUNT(DISTINCT user_id)